Scientific-Computing-Lab/ParallelCodeEstimation/README.md

 Target codes thus-far:
 - CUDA (omitted MPI-based for now)
-  - We are able to build 453/491 (92%) of the CUDA targets
+  - We are able to build 453/492 (92%) of the CUDA targets
-  - We purposely skip building 33/491 due to MPI requirements or execution errors (mainly segfaults and out-of-memory errors)
+  - We purposely skip building 33/491 due to MPI requirements, missing dependencies, or execution errors (mainly segfaults and out-of-memory errors)
   - You should be able to switch between `g++` and `clang++` for these builds, although I haven't tested with `g++`.
 - OMP
-  - Working on this.
-Plan to use openmp offloading via `clang++`.
+  - We are able to build 312/320 (97.5%) of the OMP targets
-  - You're most-likely bound to `clang++` for this.
+  - We purposely skip building 8/320 due to MPI requirements or missing build dependencies

 ## Building